sendgft/contracts/README.md

 * `contracts` - the key contracts (see below)
 * `addresses` - contents of `deployedAddresses.json`
 * `events` - ABIs for events to listen for
-* `releaseConfig` - the contents of `releaseConfig.json`, this is used to keep track of the build number in `VersionInfo.sol`.

 ## Development